Skip to main content

 Yoga is an ancient exercise that involves doing different physical poses, along with simultaneous deep breathing.

-These physical poses (also known as yoga asanas) involve a lot of muscles and joints, which is one of the primary reasons why they can serve as an alternative treatment for spinal stenosis.
+These physical poses (also known as yoga asanas) involve a lot of muscles and joints, which is one of the primary reasons they can serve as an alternative treatment for spinal stenosis.

 Here are some of the yoga poses you can practice to reduce pain and inflammation due to spinal stenosis: